EliHeuman/badbankapp/README.md

 BadBank website:<a href=https://eli-heumanbankingapplication.s3.amazonaws.com/index.html> AWS-bankingapplication</a>
 ___

-The GitHub Portfolio Project concludeds the first ten weeks of the MIT xPRO Full Stack Development with MERN course.
+The GitHub Portfolio Project concludeds twenty weeks of the MIT xPRO Full Stack Development with MERN course.

 ## Description of the Project
-Importing Bootstrap to this project helped speed up production and styling.
-The project has two pages linked by a Navbar.
-The landing page has a Bio, and a short video, and the projects page showcases the projects I worked on during the past weeks at the MIT course.
+The BadBank APP - is build for the use of an acounting system. it helps users track thier account balance deposit and withdraw.
+The app is build in REACT and has linked components using the Navbar.

+##Installation Guidelines:
+Clear instructions on how to get your project up and running (e.g., git clone, git pull, npm init).

 ###### list of links to the different repositories showcased:
 Repository Name  | Link
 -------------|--------------------